UmutAlpTuglu/azure-lab/README.md

 ```

 The pipeline combines the first three steps, but before it logs in with [connection-json](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure-secret).
 Create the needed secrets and the pipeline even fetches the newest chart version.
 If there are changes to the helm chart, you should change chart version in [Chart.yaml](ws/src/pointcloud-detection-helm/Chart.yaml) so a new package appears in container registry.

+#### ros_helm_deploy.yml

+Fetches newest helm package from ACR and installs it directly to the cluster with the test ros publisher.

 ### Infrastructure as Code (IaC)